szaghi/MaTiSSe/examples/getting_started/getting_started.md

 ...
 ---endtheme_slide_header_N
 ```
-where `option_name` is one of the previously cited options, e.g. `height`, `background`, etc, while `option_value` is its value.
+where `option_name` is one of the previously cited options, e.g. `height`, `display`, etc..., while `option_value` is its value.
 Each header is indicated by its own number: the numeration can be not strictly consecutive, e.g. you can start with header 2 instead of header 1.
 However, the insertion follows the number order, thus header 1, if present, is inserted **before** header 2.

 The header of the slide you are reading is made by
 ```lua